-To submit your EC Sales List (ECSL) using the online service you will need an Activation Code (also known as an Activation PIN).
+To submit your EC Sales List (ECSL) using the online service you will need an Activation Code.
 You'll be sent this through the post as part of the sign up process for ECSL, in an envelope marked 'Government Gateway'.

 Your Activation Code can take up to a week to arrive and is only valid for 28 days.
 If you don't activate the service within that period, you'll have to log on with your User ID and password, sign up again for ECSL and wait for a new Activation Code to arrive by post.

 If you lose your Activation Code before the 28 days have expired, then a new one can be requested online.
 Just log into the Government Gateway with your User ID and password.
 Under your Services List, follow the 'Activate' link under 'Action' and follow the 'Request a new Code' link.

 You may have already signed up for other HMRC Online Services, such as Self Assessment Online or PAYE Online for employers.
 To add VAT Online to the services you use, take the following steps:

 When you've enrolled for VAT Online, you can start using some of the services immediately, such as submitting your VAT Return, if one is due.

 When you enrol for VAT online services you can also arrange to receive free email reminders to let you know when your VAT Returns are due, which HMRC strongly recommends you do - otherwise you won't receive a prompt from HMRC and you'll have to set up your own reminder system (for example mark up your calendar or diary with the relevant dates).